 The 4 key trends that will change the EV charging market

 The pace of change has accelerated in the electric vehicle (EV) charging industry.
-The EV charging market in 2025 will look very different compared to what it is today, says Virta’s CBO Elias Pöyry.
+The EV charging market in 2025 will look very different compared to what it is today, says Virta’s CBDO Elias Pöyry.

 There are four key trends that will change the EV charging market in the coming years: Brands, end-to-end, energy management and open ecosystem.
 Let’s take a closer look at each of these trends and what they mean.